jesrik/Dungeon-Generation/README.md

 # Dungeon Generation

-Application to generate 80x21 dungeons, with the ability to write, and read them to disk.
+Application to generate 80x21 dungeons, with features to write, and read binary dungeon files from disk.